mattermost/docs/source/playbooks/customize-a-playbook.rst

 Webhooks
 --------

-- For information about the webhook payload for run start, see the PlaybookRunWebhookPayload struct.
-An example of the JSON payload for a run start is available here.
+- For information about the webhook payload for run start, see the `PlaybookRunWebhookPayload <https://github.com/mattermost/mattermost-plugin-playbooks/blob/b4c8058d8660efe35050bc7eb080e3819c7ab09c/server/app/playbook_run_service.go#L176-L185>`_ struct.
+An example of the JSON payload for a run start is available `here <https://gist.github.com/icelander/b68f2bf2b4ffefec93400cb050211cf1>`_.
 - For information about the webhook payload for status update, see the PlaybookRunWebhookPayload struct.
 An example JSON payload for a status update is available here.